-The Symposium will be sponsored by ISHS Commission Molecular Biology and In Vitro Culture
+The Symposium will be sponsored by OECD and ISHS Commission Molecular Biology and In Vitro Culture

 - Biosafety regulation systems – a straightjacket to progress or necessary caution?

 - Legislation and intellectual property – who gains, how mobile are genes?